SamiraMHosseini/Parallel-Summation-of-Large-Numbers-Functor_Shared_ptr/README.md

 So when we say "the Sum object," we are referring to the instance of the Sum class that is being managed by the shared pointers created in the code.

+At the end of the for-loop, the sumObj shared pointer goes out of scope, which means that the reference count of the Sum object it points to is decremented by 1.
+However, the Sum object is still being referenced by the vectSum vector, which holds another copy of the same shared pointer.
+This means that the reference count of the Sum object remains at 1 even though the sumObj shared pointer has gone out of scope.

+Because the Sum object's reference count is still 1, it will not be deleted.
+The Sum object will remain in memory and continue to be accessible through the shared pointer held in the vectSum vector.

+This means that the Sum object will not be deleted until all shared pointers that reference it have gone out of scope or have been destroyed.
+In this case, the vectSum vector is holding a copy of the shared pointer, which will also go out of scope or be destroyed at some point in the future.
+Once that happens, the reference count of the Sum object will be decremented by 1 again.
+If, at that point, the reference count reaches 0, the Sum object will be deleted automatically by the shared pointer's destructor.

+In short, the Sum object will be deleted only when all shared pointers that reference it have gone out of scope or have been destroyed, and its reference count reaches 0.